Abdallah-Allam/Git-Course/README.md

-git branch -d name_of_branch => delete the branch but if the branch has new edits then the command does not delete it git branch -D name_of_branch => the command force the delete of the branch even if it has edits git branch -m new_name => rename the branch
+git branch -d name_of_branch => delete the branch but if the branch has new edits then the command does not delete it git branch -D name_of_branch => the command force the delete of the branch even if it has edits git branch -m new_name => rename the branch git stash => stash your files in stashed place you can have it anytime you want git stash pop => pull the stashed files from the stashed place git stash list => list the stashed files